 However well-drafted your contract is, there are some terms you cannot avoid and which may be added into your contract.
-There are three categories: terms implied by custom, those implied by statute and those implied by cases before the courts.
+Implied terms can be added to your contract, without your knowledge.

 In the UK construction industry, there are few terms implied by custom – since 1879 we have used standard form contracts that incorporate clauses reflecting custom and practice.
-One issue is whether a price was exclusive of VAT.
+One case considered whether a price was exclusive of VAT.
 The court held that it was inclusive!

 Remember, what’s custom to you may be surprising for others.

 Cases: Noreside Construction Ltd v Irish Asphalt Ltd IEHC 364, at paragraph 46.
 VAT: Lancaster v Bird (2000) 2 TCLR 136; Cunliffe-Owen v Teather 1 WLR 1421.